enkidevs/curriculum/javascript/javascript-playground-questions/sum-arrays-in-a-object/README.md

-name: Sum Lists in an Object.
+name: Sort Arrays in an Object.

-description: Create a program to sum lists inside an object.
+description: Create a program to sort arrays inside an object.

 aspects:
   - workout

 insights:
-  - sum-lists-in-a-object
+  - sort-arrays-in-a-object